INFO-526-S24/project-final-RoboCops/data/README.md

 -   **ShareRaceByCity.csv**: The .csv contains the demographics for 29268 cities.

-# Codebook for Census Datasets
+# Codebook for City Census Datasets

 ## Variable Names and Descriptions: